-You can find the amazing Arran Outdoor Centre in Lamlash, North Arran, with its unique and eye-catching built-for-purpose facilities.
+You can find the amazing Arran Outdoor Centre in Lamlash, East Arran, with its unique and eye-catching built-for-purpose facilities.

-The Centre offers incredible ways to experience the outdoors, with hiking trails, abseiling, sailing, canoeing, team-based challenges, and even more exhilarating activities!
+The Centre offers incredible ways to experience the outdoors: hiking trails, abseiling, sailing, canoeing, team-based challenges, and even more exhilarating activities!

-If you’re feeling adventurous, be sure to visit the Arran Outdoor Centre in Lamlash.
+If you’re feeling adventurous, come and visit the Arran Outdoor Centre in Lamlash.